Instant Pot Corned Beef and Cabbage

 Vegetables:

-• Add quartered red potatoes and carrots to the pressure cooker into the remaining liquid.
+• Add quartered red potatoes and carrots into the pressure cooker's remaining liquid.
 Add the cabbage wedges.
 The veggies can be added with a steamer basket for easier removal later.

-• Close lid and pressure cook at High Pressure for 3 minutes followed by a Quick Release.
+• Close the lid and pressure cook at High Pressure for 3 minutes, followed by a Quick Release.

 • Open the lid carefully and remove the vegetables using a spider strain.